Everything You Need To Know About The Australian Maths Competition (AMC)

 You can find more information here on the Australian Maths Trust page on the AMC.

-Why should I participate in the AMC?
+2. Should you participate in the AMC?

+Yes!
 The AMC enhances problem-solving skills by challenging students with a variety of mathematical problems that require critical thinking and innovative problem-solving strategies.
-Outside of the competition, your enhanced logical reasoning and analytical skills can be beneficial in an academic and real-world setting.

 Participation in the AMC can also be a noteworthy addition to a student’s academic portfolio (or those of you looking to fill out your CV!).
 This can help in scholarship and school applications, or even work experience/internships.

-How do I prepare for the AMC?
+3. How should you prepare for the AMC?

 The best way to prepare is to work through sample problems.
 Sample AMC problem sets for your year levels are available on the Australian Mathematics Trust website.
 Each set includes 6 problems and worked solutions drawn from previous papers.
 This helps develop problem-solving skills and strategies for approaching different types of questions, as well as help familiarise yourself with the format and types of questions.
-Additional free resources are offered in Problemo (Sandpit) for different year levels and topics.
-Collections of past problems are also available for purchase on the AMT’s online shop here.

 On top of that, you can also attend math enrichment programs, like the AMT’s Maths Challenge and Maths Enrichment modules, for additional practice and support from experienced educators.